Creamy chicken and wild rice soup is a vegetable, bone broth, and herb-filled meal. It’s the perfect soup for simmering on these chilly evenings.

 I love making a few whole chickens at a time, then saving the meat for later meals like southwest chicken salad, sourdough chicken pot pie, or a quick soup.

-During the fall and winter months, you will often find a pot of soup or chili bubbling away on the stove all day long.
 We eat it for lunch and dinner.
 If someone is hungry between meals, they can grab a ladle of soup.

-This soup tastes the best when it has had opportunity to sit for a while.
+This homemade soup tastes the best when it has had opportunity to sit for a while.
 Simmer away on the stove for a few hours, if you so desire.

 Yum.

-- You can use homemade or store-bought broth.
+- You can use homemade or store-bought chicken broth.
 I highly recommend making your own bone broth.
 Not only does it taste better, but it is packed full of trace minerals and healthy collagen.
 It is a much more satisfactory product overall.

 - You can use fresh herbs if you have them in your garden.